 - Advanced (Online Store): $40/month

 Before I moved my blog to WordPress, I started with the Squarespace Personal Plan.
-It was very easy to drag and drop content on my site and update their pre-designed templates.
+It was effortless to drag and drop content on my site and update their pre-designed templates.
 However, I quickly realized that Squarespace wasn’t the best option for SEO, site speed, or customizations.

-Yes, they make it easy for anyone without technical knowledge, including my 4-year-old cousin to create a website, but what you gain in ease of use, you lose in functionality and SEO benefits.
-I remember when I started with them, I got stuck with a very simple XML sitemap issue that was impacting my SEO and simply could not be solved.
+Squarespace makes it easy for anyone without technical knowledge to create a website, but what you gain in ease of use, you lose in functionality and SEO benefits.
+I remember when used them, I had a straightforward XML sitemap issue that was impacting my SEO and couldn’t be solved.

-Certain URLs in my sitemap had a trailing slash (/) while others didn’t, making it look like every page was duplicate content.
-Long story short, it was impacting my SEO and I moved to WordPress right away.
+Specific URLs in my sitemap had a trailing slash (/) while others didn’t, making it look like every page was duplicate content.
+Long story short, it was impacting my SEO, and I moved to WordPress right away.

-As far as ecommerce solutions go, have you ever heard anyone say, “I run my lucrative online business on Squarespace”.
+As far as ecommerce solutions go, have you ever heard anyone say, “I run my lucrative online business on Squarespace.”
 Probably not.
-However, if you’re already using this platform and want to add a simple ecommerce store to your site with a few products, there are some benefits.
+However, if you’re already using this platform and want to add a simple ecommerce store, there are some benefits.

-It’s super easy to set up, you get some great looking mobile-friendly templates, product management, and integration with shipping solutions like Shipbob and Shipstation.
-This includes real-time shipping rates from major providers like UPS, FedEx, and USPS, and take care of your shipping for you.
+It’s super easy to set up, and you get some great looking mobile-friendly templates, product management, and integration with shipping solutions like Shipbob and Shipstation.
+Third-party logistics companies (3PLs) include real-time shipping rates from major providers like UPS, FedEx, and USPS, and take care of your shipping for you.

-They also offer 24/7 support and a 14-day free trial to test out their features.
+Finally, Squarespace offers 24/7 support and a 14-day free trial to test out its features.